Java ME Fragmentation

 The final round-table for the government’s Open Standards Consultation is now open for booking – consider attending as much is at stake for UK ICT procurement.
 Read more on ComputerWorldUK today.

-Reblogged from The Global Mink:
+The Global Mink

-The tranquil isolation of Mono Lake in California - just outside the eastern entrance to Yosemite National Park at Lee Vining - makes it almost a place of pilgrimage for me.
-It's a lake filled with mountain snow run-off from the Sierras, and it has no outlet.
+The tranquil isolation of Mono Lake in California – just outside the eastern entrance to Yosemite National Park at Lee Vining – makes it almost a place of pilgrimage for me.
+It’s a lake filled with mountain snow run-off from the Sierras, and it has no outlet.
 The mineral wash from the mountains and the volcanic springs that enter from the lake bed get concentrated through evaporation and as a consequence the water is highly alkaline.
+Almost nothing can live in it, except algae, a specific kind of brine shrimp and a kind of brine fly almost unique to the lake.

-Reblogged from The Global Mink:
+The Global Mink

 Staying with a dear friend near São Paulo, I noticed a sound like crickets or cicadas coming from the front of the house.
 I've never actually seen a cicada in action (they go quiet when you find them) so I rushed outside with my camera, only to find it wasn't insects.

 The sound was actually made by squirrels gnawing through the leathery shells of the palm nuts that had fallen to the ground from the tree just outside the house.
+This video shows you how the squirrels do it – they gnaw a ring around the nut, pausing regularly as they get the opening started and then munching away at the kernel once they get through the shell.

 Suite Activity